 Thank you for visiting my page!
 I hope you'll find it useful in navigating helpful tips for emotional and behavioral concerns as well as linking to community resources.

 My heart is in social work!
 I attended Germanna Community College prior to earning my BA in Sociology from the University of Mary Washington in 2005.
 I worked my way through graduate school where I completed two clinical internships, one of them providing individual therapy to adults and children without insurance and the other with SCPS.
 I graduated from George Mason University in 2010 with my Masters in Social Work.
 I worked for a short time doing intensive in-home counseling and then worked in the private day school setting with students who have severe emotional disabilities and Autism.
 An opportunity opened within SCPS and I jumped at the chance to join this amazing group of dedicated Social Workers!
 In 2013, I completed all of the clinical experience and supervision requirements to sit for the Licensed Clinical Social Worker exam and am proud to say, I earned my LCSW!
-Since that time I have also become a Certified Clinical Trauma Professional and a Certified Mental Health and Integrative Medicine Provider.
+Since that time I have become a Certified Clinical Trauma Professional and a Clinical Supervisor to other Social Workers working toward clinical licensure.
+Throughout my years in Stafford I have been a Trainer for Handle with Care and since 2018 I have been an Internationally Certified Youth Mental Health First Aid Trainer.
 Since working within SCPS I have had the privilege of working in four of our high schools.
-As of the 2019-2020 school year I am the school social worker for Stafford Senior High School!
+I have been part of the SHS Tribe since 2019!

 WHAT A SCHOOL SOCIAL WORKER DOES